Bisket Jatra: Festival of Chariots and Pole

 After Breakfast we drive to Thimi, Bhaktapur to observe Tongue Piercing ceremony.
 In this day display the image of the Gods with the villagers and the group of the villagers throw red power over the people who are displaying the image of God and the people who are pulling the chariot in this festival.
 Then finally, an unique activity occur during this Bisket Jatra that is Tongue Piercing.
 This is done by the one of the villagers who spends the day with iron spikes piercing his tongue.

 Day 5:Kathmandu Sightseeing (B)

 After Breakfast start full day sightseeing in UNESCO heritage sites.
-Sightseeing at Bouddhanath- World biggest stupa, one of the holiest Buddhist pilgrimage where all devout Buddhists come for a pilgrimage, Patan Durbar Square- which is a distinct place for arts and architecture that reflect on each temple, monument and palace building that were mostly built during the Malla period between 16th, 17th and 18th and Syambhunath- A Monkey Temple from where you can see the magnificent views of Kathmandu Valley and tribute to Buddhism.
+Sightseeing at Bouddhanath- World's biggest stupa, one of the holiest Buddhist pilgrimage where all devout Buddhists come for a pilgrimage, Patan Durbar Square- which is a distinct place for arts and architecture that is reflected on each temple, monument and palace building that were mostly built during the Malla period between 16th, 17th and 18th and Syambhunath- A Monkey Temple from where you can see the magnificent views of Kathmandu Valley and tribute to Buddhism.
 Rest of the time is free on your own.